JBGruber/rollama/paper/paper.md

 # Statement of need

-As researchers embrace the next revolution in computational social science, the arrival of GLLM, there is a critical need for open-source alternatives.
+As researchers embrace the next revolution in computational social science, the arrival of GLLM, there is a critical need for open-source alternatives [@Spirling_2023].
 This need arises to avoid falling into a reproducibility trap or becoming overly dependent on services offered by for-profit companies.

-After the release of ChatGPT, researchers began utilizing OpenAI's API to annotate textual data with the aid of GPT models  [e.g., @GilardiChatGPT2023; @He_Lin_et_al._2023].
+After the release of ChatGPT, researchers started using OpenAI's API for annotating text with GPT models [e.g., @GilardiChatGPT2023; @He_Lin_et_al._2023].
 However, this approach presents several shortcomings, including privacy and replication issues associated with relying on proprietary models [@Spirling_2023; @weber2023evaluation].

-Fortunately, since GLLMs were popularized by OpenAI's ChatGPT a little more than a year ago, a large and active alliance of open-source communities and technology companies has made considerable efforts to provide open models that rival, and sometimes surpass, proprietary ones.
+Fortunately, since GLLMs were popularized by OpenAI's ChatGPT a little more than a year ago, a large and active alliance of open-source communities and technology companies has made considerable efforts to provide open models that rival, and sometimes surpass, proprietary ones [@alizadeh2023opensource; @irugalbandara_trade-off_2024].

-One method of utilizing open models involves downloading them from a platform known as Hugging Face and setting them up.
+One method of utilizing open models involves downloading them from a platform known as Hugging Face and using them via Python scripts.
 However, there is now software available that facilitates access to these models in an environment, allowing users to simply specify the model or models they wish to use.
 This can be done locally on one's computer, and the software is called Ollama.

 [^1]: Also referred to generative AI or Generative Pre-trained Transformer (GPT).